 Finally, my friend bravely decided to confront me over the issue and laid out his grievances.
 It took a while and involved some hurt on both sides, but after the initial indignation subsided, I began to see how foolish I had been in the way I dealt with our disagreements, and we reconciled.
 Looking back, I can truthfully say that the experience turned out for our good, because we learned more about each other and became even better friends through that experience.

-In this last chapter of Philippians, Paul draws our attention to a similar situation when he entreats two women, Euodia and Syntyche, to resolve their differences.
+In this last chapter of Philippians, Paul draws our attention to a similar situation where he entreats two women, Euodia and Syntyche, to resolve their differences.

 In verse 3, Paul asks his “true companion”—or as some translations put it, “true yokefellow”—to help the women reconcile.
 It’s unclear who Paul is addressing here, but it highlights the important role we can play in maintaining unity in the body of Christ.
 Even if we ourselves are not directly involved in a conflict or disagreement, if we care for our Christian brothers and sisters, we should seek to encourage them and do what we can to help them reconcile.